balena-io/docs/pages/learn/more/glossary.md

 ### People-ops
 **(balena specific term)**
 An aspect group at balena.
-In traditional organisations this would be akin to Human Resources (HR).
+In traditional organizations this would be akin to Human Resources (HR).
 The intention of People-ops is to build products and processes that support the people within the team.

 ### Pine.js
 **(balena specific term)**